 If keeping track of all of this weather information seems too daunting for you, then I may have an easier solution for you.
 The process of predicting beautiful sunrises and sunsets has never been easier thanks to a few really cool tools that are now available.
 These tools take the work out of the prediction process and give you some very easy to digest maps that you can use to evaluate how dramatic of a sunrise or sunset you will see.

-Ultimately, what the SkyFire add-on does is evaluate all of the weather-related information I covered in the section above for you, then gives you a color coded map indicating where the best (and worst) sunrises and sunsets will occur.
+Ultimately, what the SkyFire add-on does is evaluate all of the weather-related information I covered in the section above for you, then give you a color-coded map indicating where the best (and worst) sunrises and sunsets will occur.

 As you can see in the image above, SkyFire gives you a map that color codes where the best conditions will exist for a fantastic sunrise or sunset.
 Anywhere you see reds and oranges, those areas will be conducive to a very colorful and fantastic sky occurring.
 On the contrary, anywhere you see blue is where the sky is predicted to be rather dull.